BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 Allostasis works through regulating our autonomic nervous system through micro adjustments of internal functions (Including changes in Heart rate, Temperature, and various chain reaction chemical and hormonal releases) to meet demands, rather than just maintaining a fixed set point.

-In times of demand, Allostasis works to activate our Sympathetic Stress response (Fight or Flight Fear response).
+In times of demand, Allostasis works to activate our Sympathetic Stress/Fear response (Fight or Flight/Flee response).

 In times of safety, Allostasis works to down regulate through our Parasympathetic nervous system (Rest and relax state).